 Before we answer the question, it is important to understand what these critical illnesses are.
-With changing times and the complication of new diseases, touching new heights, some of them have become real critical for survival.
-These include cancer, AIDS, heart transplants, tumours, kidney failure, permanent paralysis and more of these kinds.
-Not only these ailments take a lot of time to get cured or brought under control and managed, they also put a massive strain on the sufferer’s family’s and financial health!
+With changing times and the complication of new diseases, touching new heights, some of them have become really critical for survival.
+These include cancer treatment, AIDS, heart transplants, tumors, kidney failure, permanent paralysis and more of these kinds.
+Not only these ailments take a lot of time to get cured or brought under control and managed, but they also put a massive strain on the sufferer’s family and financial health!

 It is in this context that it is advisable to include critical illness benefits in your health insurance policy.
 Let us help you understand the broad differences between critical illness plan and regular plan so you can make an informed decision.

-While health insurance will cover the hospitalisation expenses either under the cashless plan or getting the reimbursement, critical illness benefits can be accessed just on the basis of getting diagnosed.
-Also the insured will receive the entire coverage amount at one go under critical illness benefits.
+While health insurance will cover the hospitalization expenses either under the cashless plan or getting the reimbursement, critical illness benefits can be accessed just on the basis of getting diagnosed.
+Also, the insured will receive the entire coverage amount at one go under critical illness benefits.

 Even though critical illness benefits cover only 10-12 serious diseases, they are responsible for some of the most costly treatments.
 On the other hand, regular health insurance will cover a host of other diseases and ailments, but the amount and other benefits might be lesser.